Formal start of final phase of Afghan pullout by US, NATO | Law-Order

 The military has been taking inventory, deciding what is shipped back to the US, what is handed to the Afghan security forces and what is sold as junk in Afghanistan's markets.
 In recent weeks, the military has been flying out equipment on massive C-17 cargo planes.

-The US and its NATO allies went into Afghanistan together on October 7, 2001 to hunt the al-Qaida perpetrators of the 9/11 terrorist attacks who lived under the protection of the country's Taliban rulers.
+The U.S. and its NATO allies went into Afghanistan together on Oct.
+7, 2001 to hunt the al-Qaida perpetrators of the 9/11 terrorist attacks who lived under the protection of the country's Taliban rulers.
 Two months later, the Taliban had been defeated and al-Qaida fighters and their leader, Osama bin Laden, were on the run.

 Until now the US and NATO have received no promises from the Taliban that they won't attack troops during the pullout.
 In a response to AP questions, Taliban spokesman Suhail Shaheen said the Taliban leadership was still mulling over its strategy.